Leprechaun (film): Reception

 Berardinelli said director Mark Jones has no style evident in the film.
 Wilmington described it as a "dingy, drab, pointless little movie ... made without flair or imagination, seemingly enervated by its own bad taste and low intentions".
 Canby called the screenplay and direction amateurish, and Hicks wrote that Jones is bereft of ideas and should go back to his day job, describing the plot as "by-the-numbers killings with no rhyme or reason".
 Harrington wrote that the film "has major continuity and credibility problems".
 Strauss identified the theme as anti-greed but said the writing is "simultaneously prosaic and murky", causing Jones to miss his mark.
-Wilmington wrote that the leprechaun's cries for his gold reflects the filmmakers' cynical desire for box-office success.
+Wilmington wrote that the leprechaun's cries for his gold reflect the filmmakers' cynical desire for box-office success.
 Sight & Sound described Leprechaun as a film which seems to have no concept of a target audience: "Jones wants this to be a lively romp for older kids in the mould of Time Bandits...but also wants to corner the lucrative horror market".
 The review concluded: "Unsuitable for adults or kids, this is ultimately for completists".
 Harrington called the make-up "quite evil-looking", though Strauss wrote that "effects are strictly so-so".

-Rotten Tomatoes, a review aggregator, reports that 27% of 15 critics gave the film a positive review with an average rating of 4.1/10.
+Rotten Tomatoes, a review aggregator, reports that 35% of 17 critics gave the film a positive review with an average rating of 4.4/10.
 On Metacritic, the film has a score of 17 out of 100 based on 7 critics, indicating "overwhelming dislike".
 A 2014 retrospective from Entertainment Weekly identified it as Aniston's worst role to date, and Aniston herself has expressed embarrassment over the film.
 In 2009, Tanya Gold of The Guardian selected it as one of her ten favorite scary films to watch on Halloween.

 Disagreeing with his colleagues in 1993, Luke Y. Thompson of the New Times opined: "The perfect high-concept comedic slasher, and it's still Jennifer Aniston's best film to date".